nullhashpixel/cltunaminer/README.md

 tips: $gputunaminer

+# Building (Linux)

-# 1) Requirements
+## 1) Requirements
 Only tested on Linux (Ubuntu 20) so far.
-NOT compatible with WSL at the moment, working on it :)
+NOT compatible with WSL, Windows users please compile it with Visual Studio, see below.

 For NVIDIA GPUs, the proprietary graphics driver is needed.
 On Ubuntu search for "Additional drivers" and select the latest Nvidia version.
 NOT the line which contains "Nouveau".
 After this, run: